Winter Course Starts ~ April 15, 2015

 The child’s development follows a path of successive stages of independence, and our knowledge of this must guide us in our behavior towards him. – Maria Montessori

-In this unit we delve more deeply into the stages of development, from prenatal period to the unconscious absorbent mind of the first three years, the conscious absorbent mind from three to six and then the reasoning mind that takes precedence after the age of 6 or 7.
-We will look at the characteristics of each stage, all the way up through teens and examine the implications of each in the preparation of the environment and your teaching practice.
+In this unit we delve more deeply into the stages of development, from prenatal period to the unconscious absorbent mind of the first three years, the conscious absorbent mind from three to six and then the reasoning mind that takes precedence after the age of six or seven.
+We will look at the characteristics of each stage all the way up through teens and examine the implications of each in the preparation of the environment and your teaching practice.
 We also include some great supporting resources for your further study.

 Unit 6: Stages of Development – Age Six through Early Adulthood